commercetools/commercetools-sync-java/docs/sdk2/usage/SHOPPING_LIST_SYNC.md

 ### Build ShoppingListDraft (syncing from external project)

-The shoppinglist-sync expects a list of `ShoppingListDraft`s to process.
-If you use java-sync-library to sync your shoppinglists from any external system into a commercetools platform project you have to convert your data into CTP compatible `ShoppingListDraft` type.
+The shopping-list-sync expects a list of `ShoppingListDraft`s to process.
+If you use java-sync-library to sync your shopping-lists from any external system into a commercetools platform project you have to convert your data into CTP compatible `ShoppingListDraft` type.
 This was done in previous version using `DraftBuilder`s.
 The V2 SDK do not have inheritance for `DraftBuilder` classes but the differences are minor and you can replace it easily.
 Here's an example:

 ```java